garrandall/popular-music-data/tracks/b-r-right-trina-ludacris.md

 one time, for these divas,
 two times, for these visas,
-third time I come im breezin,
-the ice...just keeps on freezin.
+third time I come I'm breezin, the ice...just keeps on freezin.

 hold up imma keep it goin,